phpearth/docs/oop/intro.md

 }
 ```

-When class `Car` is inherited by another class with `extends` keyword, method
+When the class `Car` is inherited by another class with the `extends` keyword,
-`myPublicFunction()` and property `$driver` will be visible.
-The extending class
+the method `myPublicFunction()` and the property `$driver` will be visible.
+The
-will not have any awareness of or access to `myPrivateFunction()` or `$model`,
+extended class will not have any awareness of nor access to
-because they are declared as private.
+`myPrivateFunction()` or `$model`, because they are declared as private.

 ## Protected members

-A protected property or method is accessible in the class in which it is declared
+A protected property or method is accessible in the class in which it is
-and in inherited classes.
-Protected members are not available outside of those
+declared and in inherited classes.
+Protected members are not available outside
-two.
-A class member can be made protected by using `protected` keyword in front
+of those two contexts.
+A class member can be made protected by using the
-of the member.
+`protected` keyword in front of the member.

-Here is different version of class `Car`:
+Here is a different version of the class `Car`:

 ```php
 class Car